HILL PATTERN ON A HAIR MINERAL ANALYSIS

 The intensity or steepness of the hill is an indication of the intensity of the feeling of joy or celebration.
 Also, a steeper hill pattern may indicate more sympathetic dominance is present.

 At times, one of the two ratios that define the pattern (Ca/Mg or Na/K) is very intense or abnormal, while the other is nearer to the ideal ratio.
-I am not sure why this occurs, but it probably has to do with other factors in a person’s body chemistry or lifestyle.
+We have not researched this variation in the hill pattern enough to give its meaning.